How Meal Recommendations Work

 If you and I order similar things, and I loved something you haven’t tried yet, there’s a good chance you’ll love it too.

-That’s it.
-No guessing based on who you are — just learning from patterns in what people actually order.
+That is it.
+No guessing based on who you are, just learning from patterns in what people actually order.

 It’s like real life: if your friend shares your taste in movies, you’ll probably trust their movie recommendations.
 Collaborative filtering does the same thing, but automatically, across thousands of people.